shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-01-08-request-log-analyzer.markdown

 __Custom Formats:__

-Now say, You log the data when you make an api call from your app.Your log format is like this:
+Now say, You log the data when you make an api call from your app.
+Your log format is like this:

 Calling API [api_name] at [time]

-Now you want to check how many times a particular api is being called.Request Log Anaylser provides custom formats to anaylse this type of logs.
+Now you want to check how many times a particular api is being called.
+Request Log Anaylser provides custom formats to anaylse this type of logs.

 Create a file named [filename].rb and paste this code into our file.
 {% highlight ruby %}